mjmanley/PredictiveModeling/pm_service_api_spark_online.md

 2. In the Sample Models section, find the Product Line Prediction tile and click the Add model icon (+).

-Now you'll see the sample Product Line Prediction model in the list of available models on the Models tab.
+The sample Product Line Prediction model appears in the list of available models on the Models tab.

 ## Generating the access token

-Generate an access token using the `user` and `password` available on the **Service Credentials** tab of the {{site.data.keyword.pm_full}} service instance.
+Generate an access token that uses the `user` and `password` available on the **Service Credentials** tab of the {{site.data.keyword.pm_full}} service instance.